bhauman/figwheel-main/docs/docs/npm.md

 {:none {"npx" "webpack" "--mode=development" :output-to "-o" :final-output-to}}
 ```
 to ensure the output file is bundled after a compile.
+Figwheel will
-Figwheel will fill in `:output-to` and `:final-output-to`.
+fill in `:output-to` and `:final-output-to`.

+> You will want to make sure that the `:output-to` file is in the
+> `:output-dir` directory so the bundler can find the assets it needs.

 Your host page will need to load the final bundled asset.